bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

+If the request being made does not have a message body, such as
+an HTTP GET, OPTIONS, or DELETE method, the JWS signature is
+calculated over an empty payload and passed in the `Detached-JWS`
+header as described in {{detached-jws}}.

 [[ Editor's note: A downside to this method is that it requires the
 content type to be something other than application/json, and it
 doesn't work against an RS without additional profiling since it
-requires things to be sent in the body -- you'd need to specify
+takes over the request body -- plus we have to specify
 different delivery locations for a GET vs. a POST, for example.
 Additionally it is potentially
 fragile like a detached JWS since a multi-tier system could parse the
 payload and pass the parsed payload downstream with potential
 transformations.
 We might want to remove this in favor of
-general-purpose HTTP signing. ]]
+general-purpose HTTP signing, or at least provide guidance on its use. ]]

 ## Mutual TLS {#mtls}